New Results on Vertices that Belong to Every Minimum Locating-Dominating Code: A tight bound for the maximum number of min-forced vertices

+However, the question for min-forced vertices is a harder problem.
+This question will be answered in Corollary~\ref{Cor_max_number_of_min-forced}.
 To that end, inspired by \cite{hernando2018locating} (and to some extent also by~\cite{Hakanen_2022} for resolving sets), we introduce the concept of the colour graph associated with a locating-dominating code.
 Our colour graph is different in essential ways from the the so-called $S$-associated graph defined in \cite{hernando2018locating} (and the colour graph of \cite{Hakanen_2022}), for example, it contains the codewords (as vertices) as well as their edges between non-codewords and also has a crucial auxiliary vertex, which is not a vertex in the original graph.
 The extension of the $S$-associated graph of \cite{hernando2018locating} to our colour graph is needed in order to prove the optimal result in Theorem~\ref{theo:forced-40-bound}.

 \begin{definition} Let $G$ be a graph and let $S \subseteq V(G)$ be a locating-dominating code in $G$.
 The vertices of $G$ are denoted $V(G) = \{v_1, \dots, v_n\}$.
 We define the \emph{colour graph} $G_S$ as follows: $V(G_S) = V(G) \cup \{\auxiliary\}$ and where we interpret that $I_G(S'; \auxiliary) = \emptyset$ for all codes $S'\subseteq V(G)$.
 We call vertices in $V(G)$ \emph{true vertices} and the vertex $\auxiliary$ an \emph{auxiliary vertex}.
 Associating a colour with each codeword $u \in S$, we assign the colour $u$ to the edge $xy \in E(G_S)$ if $I_G(S\setminus \{u\}; x) = I_G(S\setminus \{u\}; y)$. \end{definition} An example of a colour graph is given in Figure~\ref{fig:värigraafiesim}.
 Notice that $G_S$ is a simple graph, not a multigraph, and that each edge has exactly one colour.
 The idea behind the colour graph is that if there is an edge $xy \in E(G_S)$ with colour $u$, then $u$ is the only codeword that distinguishes $x$ and $y$.
 If either $x$ or $y$ is the auxiliary vertex $\auxiliary$, say, $y = \auxiliary$, then $u$ is the only codeword that dominates $x$.
 For edges $ux \in E(G_S)$, where $ u \in S$, the interpretation is that if the vertex $u$ was removed from $S$, then the $I$-sets of $u$ and $x$ under the code $S \setminus \{u\}$ would be equal.
 Finally, the edge $u\auxiliary \in E(G_S)$ means that $u$ has no codeword neighbours in $G$.
 These observations immediately imply the following result.